 Motivational speaker Michael Hyatt said, “Achieving goals takes more than intention.
 You need to take action and track your progress.”

 Check out some of the goal tracking apps like Strides or Goals on Track described in this Lifewire article.
 You can encourage your sales team to use these or similar tracking apps.
-Or, work with a Digital Marketing Strategist to identify one that your entire dealership can use to help your salespeople create an action plan and stick to it to boost sales in 2020.
+Or, work with a Digital Marketing Strategist to identify one that your entire dealership can use to help your salespeople create an action plan and stick to it to boost sales.

 4. Host a Lunch and Learn